 For more information, check out an awesome article about avoiding your battery getting hot.

 The sort of charger that you use has a significant impact on the power that you feed your phone with.
-That’s why you cannot ignore to check the ratings.
+That’s why you cannot ignore checking the ratings.
 A typical phone charger has a 2.4 Amp rating or higher.

 You might be wondering if it is dangerous to use a tablet charger (3 Amp rating with an output of 10 Watts) to charge your device.
 Well, it is not dangerous since phones will only receive the charge they can withstand.